udaykiran20022023/An-Android-Application-For-Keeping-Up-With-The-Latest-Headlines/README.md

 Light and quick.
 Screenshots:Signuppage,Loginpage,HomeScreenPage,Newsfullviewscreen.
-the project pdf files are in document folder and the video demo in the video demo folder
+the project pdf files are in document folder and the video demo in the video demo folder The implementation of our news app, with its unique features and focus on user engagement, has yielded promising results.
+The integration of push notifications has proven to be an effective means of keeping users informed and engaged throughout the day.
+By sending notifications every 6 hours, users are prompted to check the latest headlines regularly, ensuring they stay up-to-date with the most talk-about news stories from around the world.